fadden/CiderPress2/TestData/as/README.md

 documentation only shows 4.
 The Finder Info is zeroed.

 "illegal-chars.as":
-Created with Mac OS "applesingle" too".  v2 archive with entry types 3 (filename), 8 (file dates), 9 (Finder info), 10 (Macintosh file info), 1 (data fork), and 2 (resource fork).
+Created with Mac OS "applesingle" tool.  v2 archive with entry types 3 (filename), 8 (file dates), 9 (Finder info), 10 (Macintosh file info), 1 (data fork), and 2 (resource fork).
 The filename contains '/', '\', and ':', and so should should cause problems on any filesystem that